This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Crypto custody plays a dual role, serving as a robust shield against security threats while fostering trust within the digital asset ecosystem.
 It's essential for individuals and institutions who want to store their digital assets securely.
 The decentralized nature of cryptocurrencies means that users are solely responsible for safeguarding their private keys, which are required to access and transfer their funds.
 This responsibility can be overwhelming, especially considering the increasing sophistication of cyber attacks.

 Alongside cybersecurity concerns, storing cryptocurrencies securely involves protecting against physical threats like fire, flood, or theft.
-Given the potential value of digital assets, the consequences of losing access to one’s crypto holdings can be financially devastating.
+Given the potential value of digital assets, the consequences of losing access to your crypto holdings can be financially devastating.
 Therefore, individuals and businesses often turn to third-party crypto custodians to maintain the safety of their digital assets.

 What are the different types of crypto custody storage solutions?